mingdachen/gated-attention-reader/README.md

 # GA-Reader
-Tensorflow implementation of [Gated Attention Reader for Text Comprehension](https://arxiv.org/abs/1606.01549).
-The original code can be found [here](https://github.com/bdhingra/ga-reader)
+PyTorch implementation of [Gated Attention Reader for Text Comprehension](https://arxiv.org/abs/1606.01549).
+The original code can be found [here](https://github.com/bdhingra/ga-reader).

 ## Prerequisites
 - Python 3.5
-- TensorFlow 1.0
+- PyTorch 0.1.11

 ## Preprocessed Data
 You can get the preprocessed data files from [here](https://drive.google.com/drive/folders/0B7aCzQIaRTDUZS1EWlRKMmt3OXM?usp=sharing).
 Extract the tar files to the `data/` directory.
 Ensure that the symbolic links point to folders with `training/`, `validation/` and `test/` directories for each dataset.